j005d/11-Student_Academic_Performance_Prediction_Summer_2026/README.md

 ## Overview

-This project was completed as part of the **IDEAS Summer Internship Program 2026**.
+This project was completed as part of the **IDEAS TIH Summer Internship Program 2026**.

 The objective of this project is to predict a student's academic performance category using Machine Learning techniques.
 The project demonstrates the complete machine learning workflow, including data preprocessing, feature engineering, model training, evaluation, and interpretation.